 Objective 1: Use Molecular and Lattice Dynamics to explore LUC/disordered crystal design space.

-As the name might suggest, Large Unit Cell materials require a large collection of atoms to model accurately.
-Size effects of the LUC simulation cell will be initially tested to ensure converged results, as in [Galli].
-These test results will be valuable when designing time-efficient ab-initio simulations.
+As the name suggests, large unit cell materials require a large number of atoms to model accurately.
+Size effects will be initially tested to ensure converged results, as in [Galli].
+These test results will be valuable when designing time-efficient ab initio simulations.
 While these simulations can make experimentally accurate predictions, they are very computationally expensive [cite].
 Simulations are limited by the computational density of the resources available, but typically simulations can allow for 100s-1000s of atoms [cite].
 This makes it important to test size effects using computationally inexpensive methods developed by the NTPL group.
 This will allow us to design efficient ab-initio simulations to run on the ERDC supercomputing resources (keep?).

 Objective 2: Design ab-initio simulations to predict the thermal properties of realistic LUC crystals.